vokegpu/.github/profile/README.md

 Welome to ekg repository.

 This library is focused on high performance projects and complex GUIs, ekg supports Windows, Linux (Arch, Ubuntu, Android...).
 Multiplatform, smooth and simple.
-An immediate and buildable UI library, the ekg supports only OpenGL for now.
+Buildable UI library, the ekg supports only OpenGL for now.

 The current state of project is:
 version-deprecated-legacy-core: First version of ekg for NDK.